lastsky/DDPS-documentation/README.md

 DDPS stands for _DeiC Distributed Denial of Service Attack_ and it has been built for the Danish research network, DeIC.
 The [full vision statement is available here](docs/vision.md).

-DDPS is conceived as an automated system for DDoS mitigation: detected attacks automatically create mitigation rules.
+DDPS is conceived as an automated system for DDoS mitigation: detected attacks automatically trigger mitigatio.
+The mitigation is based on the creation of rules which can filter out the unwanted traffic (see below).
 Additionaly, end-users may add, edit, or cancel mitigation rules as well as view archived rules and statistical information.

 The project is hosted on github.com and split in a number of sub-projects.
 This is the documentation hub.